Raunak-Sarmacharya/Password-Manager/README.md

 * Local storage using MariaDB
 * Easy to use command-line interface

+# Security

+It is important to keep your master password and device secret secure.
+It is recommended to use a unique and strong password for the master password, and to use a different device secret for each device on which the password manager is used.
+This can help to protect against attacks that may try to use the same master password and device secret to gain access to the encrypted passwords on multiple devices.

 # Installation
 You need to have python3 to run this on Windows, Linux or MacOS
 ## Linux